 Dr. Sandra Muse Isaacs

-An alumnus of the University of Windsor (BA, English; MA, English and Creative Writing), Dr. Muse Isaacs grew up on the west side of Detroit.
-She remains deeply connected to the region and is honoured to once again live and work in the traditional territories of the Anishinaabe Peoples, of the Three Fires Confederacy.
+An alumnus of the University of Windsor (BA, English; MA, English and Creative Writing), Dr. Muse Isaacs grew up on the west side of Detroit with 12 siblings.
+She remains deeply connected to the region and is honoured to live and work in the traditional territories of the Anishinaabe Peoples of the Three Fires Confederacy.

 Dr. Muse Isaacs holds a PhD in English and Cultural Studies from McMaster University, where she was the first recipient and a four-time awardee of the Harvey Longboat Graduate Scholarship for First Nations, Inuit, and Métis students.